Telling Others About Your Hepatitis C Diagnosis: Things to Consider

 Telling someone about your hep C diagnosis can be beneficial

-Are you needing support from friends or family?
+Do you need support from friends or family?
 Are you looking for information or first-hand experiences from others living with hepatitis C?

 Exploring your reason for sharing your health story may better help you narrow down who you want to share with, how much you want to share, and what you hope to get from sharing.
 You may come across some people who judge you for having hepatitis C.